Improvement Districts Boundary Changes & Dissolutions

 Dissolution occurs in the rare instance when the objects of the improvement district are no longer feasible, and the B.C. government and the improvement district agree that provision of these services is no longer viable.
 This might occur where, for example, repair or upgrade of a water system is more costly than joining a nearby system, or a majority of property owners have already dug wells.

 Dissolution involves the dispersal of assets and liabilities among ratepayers, and the disestablishment of the improvement district as a legal body.
 This may involve a study to determine if the service should be continued through a regional district or municipality.

 Role of the B.C.
 Government

 Improvement district restructure involves amending or repealing an improvement district's letters patent.
 Amending or repealing letters patent requires approval of the B.C. government.
 Before this takes place, B.C. government staff review the request to ensure statutory requirements are met and consultation with affected stakeholders, such as ratepayers, has taken place.
-An improvement district considering a restructure should contact Ministry of Municipal Affairs and Housing staff early in the process.
+An improvement district considering a restructure should contact Ministry of Municipal Affairs staff early in the process.